-Advocacy is critically important to protect access and expand coverage for patients needing a life-saving stem cell transplant.
+Advocacy is critically important to protect access and expand coverage for patients needing a life-saving bone marrow transplant.
 The Government Affairs Team is dedicated to advancing our mission through legislative and policy action.
 We advocate to maintain and improve patient access to care.
 We cannot do this alone.
 We need your help and by joining our mission as an advocate, together, we can save lives.

 Sickle Cell Advocacy Organizations

 Be The Match is proud to partner with these organizations who support patients with SCD.